 With the holidays approaching, many families want to enjoy celebrations and gift giving while avoiding feeding the intense craving for “things”—toys, clothes, electronics—the “stuff,” we, and our children, think is going to fill our buckets full of happiness and contentment.
 Creating a family culture of valuing thoughtfulness is a great way to counterbalance the season’s focus on material things.
 In this way, we can model and teach about the importance of relationships and how we can fill each other with good feelings by acts of kindness and gifts of time and presence.

 How can you make these “bucket-filling” acts fun and gain the children’s participation?
 You might begin a conversation with young children about these kinds of gifts by saying, “Did you know that some gifts don’t cost money?
 These are the kinds of gifts we can give all through the year!”
 It could be fun to brainstorm this list during a family meal.

-Another idea might be to place a decorated basket someplace special and family members can write down when they notice someone giving a “bucket-filling” gift.
+Another idea is to place a decorated basket someplace special.
+Family members can write down and place in the basket when they notice someone giving a “bucket-filling” gift.
 Or people can take a quick photo of a nice moment, such as sister petting the cat, or brother sharing a toy.
 Perhaps at dinnertime, the family could look and appreciate what family members put in the basket that week.
 This could highlight the positives and make it fun.

-You might even have your children participate in a random act of kindness around town, like what happened to me at Starbucks.
+You might even have your children participate in a random act of kindness, like what happened to me at Starbucks.
 You can show them just how fun it is to add a little something to someone else’s bucket!
 You’ll probably enjoy it too.